jake-knerr/chess/README.md

 ### Overlapping Components and Outer Components Extending Inner Components

-#### A single content element can only have one component applied to it.
+#### A single content element can only have one component or fragment applied to it.

 > Why a single component?
 If multiple components are applied to a single element, it may be unclear which component's styles will be applied.